p-lindberg/unity-node-editor/README.md

 }
 ```

-Notice how this opens up for the possibility of having an arbitrary amount of nodes exposed on your graph object.
-It also means that it doens't intrude on your inheritance hierarchies.
+Note that the `[ExposeNode]` attribute is not supported for nested fields.
+Once the Graph has been defined, we can create an instance of it using the Create Asset

-Once the Graph has been defined, we can create an instance of it using the Create Asset menu.
-Double clicking the asset in the project view will then open the Node Editor window.
+menu.
+Double clicking the asset in the project view will then open the Node Editor window with focus set to that graph.

 ### Defining and creating a Node